 Suitsupply is a direct-to-consumer retailer that prides itself on its "experiential focus and radically personal service," Jeremy Crume, the GM for North America, tells Brides.
-With an assortment of impeccably polished tuxedos and suits, customers have options: they can choose from pre-styled looks or create a one-of-a-kind tux by using a custom-made online interface (which was available Pre-COVID!) to choose from suits, shirts, jackets, trousers, waistcoats, tuxedo shirts, tuxedo Jackets, tuxedo trousers, and tuxedo waistcoats to individualize their look.
+With an assortment of impeccably polished tuxedos and suits, customers have options: they can choose from pre-styled looks or create a one-of-a-kind tux by using a custom-made online interface. to choose from suits, shirts, jackets, trousers, waistcoats, tuxedo shirts, tuxedo Jackets, tuxedo trousers, and tuxedo waistcoats to individualize their look.

 For shoppers that are already familiar with their size and have experience wearing suits, they can order their preferred tuxedo look on the brand's site and have it shipped to their home.
 There's a ready-to-wear tuxedo package including a tuxedo, Egyptian cotton tuxedo shirt, tuxedo shoes (choose from black patent leather lace-ups or black velvet slippers!), and a silk bow tie for $799—an excellent option for grooms, groomsman, and wedding guests.
 "We do recommend that the customer schedule a private fitting appointment at a store with their expert to make sure there aren't any additional alterations needed to ensure a perfect fit," Crume says.
 Alternations are an included service with custom orders, and once you're a Suitsupply customer, your measurements and alteration history is saved.